-NSU, which is the fourth largest four-year institution in the state of Oklahoma and second oldest four-year public institution west of the Mississippi River, has a student population of approximately 9,000 spread over three campuses with 6,000 on Tahlequah, which is the university’s main campus.
+NSU, the fourth largest four-year institution in the state of Oklahoma and second oldest four-year public institution west of the Mississippi River, has a student population of approximately 9,000 spread over three campuses with 6,000 in Tahlequah, the university’s main campus.
 There are approximately 200 international students and scholars representing about 35 countries.
-Tahlequah and its surrounding area makes up a population of approximately 18,000.
+Tahlequah and its surrounding area make up a population of approximately 18,000.

 Main CampusTahlequah, Oklahoma, United States Campus Website5,000 - 20,000 on Campus<100,000 residents in TahlequahLanguage(s) spoken on campus: English

 International students have many opportunities to participate in extracurricular activities as there are more than 80 student organizations available, including an International Student Organization, Saudi Student Association and an Indian Student Association, all of which are extremely active on campus.
-Multicultural events include Lunar New Year, World Fair, Diwali, Desi Night, Saudi National Day Celebration, World Cup viewing party, American barbecues, international soccer tournament, Homecoming, Fall Festival and Halloween party, Thanksgiving Dinner, and students can compete in the International Talent Show and run for Mr. and Miss International.
+Multicultural events include Lunar New Year, World Fair, Diwali, Desi Night, Saudi National Day Celebration, World Cup viewing party, American barbecues, international soccer tournament, Homecoming, Fall Festival, Halloween party and Thanksgiving Dinner.
+Students can compete in the International Talent Show and run for Mr. and Miss International.

 The fitness center is available for use free of charge.
 A number of intramural sports are offered each year.